c-lonas/astro-timeless-devlog/tech/src/pages/posts/008-initial-edge-movement.md

 ![GetAllActiveHexEdgeLocations](/src/assets/images/gamedev/timeless/8-initial-edge-movement-static/GetAllActiveHexEdgeLocations.png)

 I made a new array of vectors comprised of those locations, and looped through it, checking the distance of from the character's location to each edge.
 If the distance was the smallest so far (represented by a float called `Min`, initialized with a value higher than the greatest possible distance to an edge while in the hex), the index of that element becomes `Closest`.
-When the loop completes, we simply sweep the character to the vector location of the array element at the index of `Closest`, using the exact same sweeping nodes we used [previously-add this link](add_link).
+When the loop completes, we simply sweep the character to the vector location of the array element at the index of `Closest`, using the exact same sweeping nodes we used <a href="007-relative-vertex-movement" target="_blank">previously</a>.

 The logic here is day one algorithm stuff, but for awhile it wasn't working correctly and I was confused why.
 It would seem to work well once or twice, but on repeated uses it (quickly) got progressively buggier.
-If you have too much time on your hands, feel free to try to find the error here.
+If you have way too much time on your hands, feel free to try to find the error here.

 ![FindTheBugInGetNearestEdge](/src/assets/images/gamedev/timeless/8-initial-edge-movement-static/FindNearestEdge_Bug.png)